 It is important for you to practice safe hygiene and observe social distancing in your home.
 Allow for one person per every four-square metres and practice the 1.5 metre distance when talking with tradespeople.
 Make sure each person can and does wash their hands.

-Remember, if you are sick, advise the tradespeople before their arrival and reschedule the job if necessary.
+Remember, if you are sick, self-isolating, or in quarantine, advise the tradespeople before their arrival and reschedule the job if necessary.

 Preparing the area for work